Forskolin

-Forskolin (coleonol) is a labdane diterpene produced by the plant Coleus barbatus (Blue Spur Flower).
+Forskolin (coleonol) is a labdane diterpene produced by the plant Coleus barbatus (blue spur flower).
 Other names include pashanabhedi, Indian coleus, makandi, HL-362, mao hou qiao rui hua.
 As with other members of the large diterpene class of plant metabolites, forskolin is derived from geranylgeranyl pyrophosphate (GGPP).
 Forskolin contains some unique functional elements, including the presence of a tetrahydropyran-derived heterocyclic ring.

 Forskolin is commonly used in laboratory research to increase levels of cyclic AMP by stimulation of adenylate cyclase.

+The name comes from an obsolete name for the plant, Plectranthus forskolaei (see Coleus barbatus).

 Mechanism of action

-Forskolin is commonly used in biochemistry to raise levels of cyclic AMP (cAMP) in the study and research of cell physiology.
+Forskolin is used in biochemistry experiments to raise levels of cyclic AMP (cAMP) in studies of cell physiology.
 Forskolin activates the enzyme adenylyl cyclase and increases intracellular levels of cAMP. cAMP is an important second messenger necessary for the proper biological response of cells to hormones and other extracellular signals.
-It is required for cell communication in the hypothalamus/pituitary gland axis and for the feedback control of hormones via induction of corticotropin-releasing factor gene transcription.
+It is required for cell communication in the hypothalamus-pituitary gland axis, and for the feedback control of hormones via induction of corticotropin-releasing factor gene transcription.
 Cyclic AMP acts by activating cAMP-sensitive pathways such as protein kinase A and EPAC1.

 Chemistry

+It is defined as a category 4 chemical with acute dermal toxicity based on 2012 OSHA Hazard Communication Standard (29 CFR 1910.1200).